-The second chapter of the story will cover the major settlement groups who came to America from 1607 to 1820 and the consequences of this settlement on the native peoples in what is now the Eastern U.S. The story will focus on the inflow of Western Europeans, Africans, and Hispanics settling in the Southwest, and the near extinction of Indians.
-The movement within what is now the United States during the latter half of this period of settlers and the Indian remnants would be covered.
+The second chapter of the story will cover the period from 1607 to 1820 when European settlement groups along the Eastern seaboard became British colonies which then became the United States.
+The consequences of this settlement on the native peoples in what is now the Eastern U.S. will be explored as will the inflow of Western Europeans, Africans, and Hispanics settling in the Southwest.
+The movement of settlers and natives within what became the United States during the latter half of this period would be covered.
 The establishment and physical expansion of the nation incorporating new peoples is also part of this chapter of the making of the American people.

 The first permanent English settlement was established in Jamestown in 1607, generally recognized as the beginning of the Colonial Period.
 The Museum will explore myths and legends about these times.
 Europeans in the 18th and 19th centuries, as they pushed west across the continent, reported encountering pristine forests and massive herds of bison and thought that it was always thus.
 The best evidence, however, suggests that humans settled and dominated most of the land and kept the vegetation and bison in check.
 In the century or two after the near demise of the native population due to disease and government policies both before and after the nation was formed, the bison population exploded, the land went to seed and ’virgin forests’ spread.